Published:

 Mobile card terminal

-A physical device (e.g. from SumUp, Worldline or via Payrexx) that accepts debit cards, credit cards, and contactless payments.
-The devices cost between EUR 16 and EUR 400 as a one-off, depending on the range of functions.
-A SumUp Air costs around EUR 16 without contract commitment; a Worldline terminal is often rented (from approx. EUR 25–40/mth.).
+A physical device (e.g. from SumUp, Worldline or via Payrexx) that accepts debit cards, credit cards and contactless payments.
+The devices cost a one-off payment of between EUR 16 and EUR 400, depending on the range of functions.
+A SumUp Air costs around EUR 16 without a contract commitment, while a Worldline terminal is often rented (from approx. EUR 25–40/mth.).

-Tap to Pay turns your smartphone into a card terminal.
-The customer holds their card or smartphone to your device, and the payment is processed via NFC.
-Various PSPs offer this function — with Payrexx, Tap to Pay is available, for example, from a EUR 49 one-off verification fee, and with SumUp via the app.
+Tap to Pay transforms your smartphone into a card terminal.
+The customer holds their card or smartphone against your device and the payment is processed via NFC.
+Various PSPs offer this function — with Payrexx, Tap to Pay is available from a one-off check fee of EUR 49, with SumUp via the app.
 Tap to Pay is particularly suitable for businesses that want to carry as little hardware as possible.

 TWINT QR code

-The key to the combined solution: the on-site payment method should run through the same PSP as your online shop.
-Then all transactions flow into one Dashboard, and you receive a consolidated statement.
+The key to the combination solution: The on-site payment method should run through the same PSP as your online shop.
+Then all transactions flow into one Dashboard and you receive a consolidated statement.
 When choosing, make sure that the PSP supports both online payments and physical payments (terminal or Tap to Pay).

 The biggest operational advantage of a combined solution is central management.
 Instead of reconciling two statements from two providers at the end of the month, you see in a single Dashboard:

-All online orders from the webshop, all on-site payments by terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as the entire daily, weekly, and monthly sales broken down by payment method.
+All online orders from the webshop, all on-site payments via terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as total daily, weekly and monthly sales broken down by payment method.

-This not only simplifies bookkeeping but also planning: you quickly recognize what proportion of your sales comes from preorders and what comes from walk-in customers.
-If you work with an accountant, you can use the consolidated statement directly as a basis for booking.
+This not only simplifies accounting but also planning: you can quickly identify what proportion of your sales comes from pre-orders and what from walk-in customers.
+If you work with a fiduciary, you can use the consolidated statement directly as the basis for bookkeeping.

-Payout to your Swiss bank account (IBAN) takes place daily, weekly, or monthly, depending on the PSP.
-For correct booking in the Swiss SME chart of accounts, a transit account is recommended (e.g. account 1090), which reflects the time delay between customer payment and payout.
-You book the transaction fees of the PSP as bank charges (account 6840), without VAT deduction, since payment services are exempt from tax in accordance with Art.
+Payout to your Swiss bank account (IBAN) occurs daily, weekly or monthly depending on the PSP.
+For correct bookkeeping within the Swiss SME chart of accounts, a transit account (e.g. account 1090) is recommended to account for the time delay between customer payment and payout.
+You book the PSP's transaction fees as bank charges (account 6840), without VAT deduction, as payment services are exempt from tax according to Art.
 21 para.
-2 no. 19 MWSTG.
+2 no. 19 VAT Act.

-6. Practical example: How a food truck uses Payrexx for weekly market and Instagram orders
+6. Practical example: How a food truck uses Payrexx for weekly markets and Instagram orders

-Lisa runs a poke bowl food truck in the Zurich Region.
-On Saturdays, she stands on the weekly market in Bülach, and during the week on a company site in Wallisellen.
-This is how she has set up her combined solution:
+Lisa operates a poke bowl food truck in the Zurich Region.
+On Saturdays she stands at the Bülach weekly market, and during the week on company premises in Wallisellen.
+This is how she set up her combination solution:

-Webshop for pre-orders: Lisa created a one-page shop via the Payrexx Storefront, on which her five poke bowls (each EUR 18.50) and three drinks are listed.
-Customers choose a pick-up time slot (e.g. 11:30–12:00) and pay via TWINT or credit card.
+Webshop for pre-orders: Lisa created a one-page shop using the Payrexx Storefront, which lists her five poke bowls (each EUR 18.50) and three drinks.
+Customers select a pickup window (e.g. 11:30–12:00) and pay by TWINT or credit card.
 She shares the shop link every Wednesday evening in her Instagram story.

 On-site payment at the market: At the weekly market, Lisa uses Tap to Pay on her iPhone.
-Walk-in customers hold their debit card or smartphone to Lisa's phone and pay contactlessly.
-In addition, she has a TWINT QR sticker on the counter for customers who prefer to pay via the TWINT app.
+Walk-in customers hold their debit card or smartphone against Lisa's phone and pay contactlessly.
+Additionally, she has a TWINT QR sticker on the counter for customers who prefer to pay by TWINT app.

-Central billing: All payments — the Instagram pre-orders and the spontaneous purchases at the market — run through the same Payrexx account.
-Lisa sees in the Dashboard that around 35 % of her sales now come from pre-orders.
-She exports her weekly billing as a CSV for her accountant.
+Central billing: All payments — the Instagram pre-orders and the impulse purchases at the market — run through the same Payrexx account.
+Lisa sees on the Dashboard that around 35 % of her revenue now comes from pre-orders.
+She exports her weekly billing as CSV for her fiduciary.

 Monthly costs: Lisa uses the Payrexx Standard plan for EUR 15/mth.
-With a monthly turnover of around EUR 8,000 (of which approx. EUR 5,000 card/TWINT), she effectively pays between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.
+With a monthly revenue of around EUR 8’000 (of which approx. EUR 5’000 is card/TWINT), she effectively pays between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.

 7. Keeping costs under control: What the combined solution costs for small businesses

-The costs of a combined online and on-site payment solution consist of three components: recurring monthly costs (subscription), transaction fees per payment, and any hardware costs for a terminal.
-The following table compares the relevant providers for a typical food truck with EUR 5,000 monthly card turnover:
+The costs of a combined online and on-site payment solution consist of three components: monthly fixed costs (subscription), transaction fees per payment and potentially hardware costs for a terminal.
+The following table compares the relevant providers for a typical food truck with EUR 5’000 monthly card volume:

 Payrexx Free | EUR 0 | 2.50% + 0.30 | 1.30% + 0.30 | Tap to Pay | Storefront |